tkgktyk/ReleaseAction/README.md

 # Release Action
 * * *
-# Release-To-Action User Interface for Android
+# Release Action User Interface for Android
-This is an Android Layout Library provides Release-To-Action after pulling view.
+This is an Android Layout Library provides Release Action after pulling view.
 User interface is similar to [chrisbanes/Android-PullToRefresh](https://github.com/chrisbanes/Android-PullToRefresh).
-The mechanism is similar to [SwipeRefreshLayout](https://developer.android.com/reference/android/support/v4/widget/SwipeRefreshLayout.html).
+The mechanism to judge scroller is similar to [SwipeRefreshLayout](https://developer.android.com/reference/android/support/v4/widget/SwipeRefreshLayout.html).
 And the implementation is based on [FlyingLayout](https://github.com/tkgktyk/FlyingLayout).

 You just wrap a target View or Layout in **ReleaseActionLayout** and setup listeners and indicator views.